gizur/psyexp/README.md

 Test that it is running with: `curl http://localhost:3000/status`

 Copy `node_modules/psyexp/start.sh` if you want a script for starting the server.
+Make sure to change the path in the script to the folder you've installed `psyexp`.

 Run the unit tests to make sure things are ok: `./node_modules/psyexp/test.sh` The results needs to be inspected manually!